Perspective | He left a lucrative law career to become a college basketball coach. Now he’s in the Big Dance.

 That may sound like coaching pabulum, but Aldrich has lived by that creed since he was practicing law and coaching AAU basketball in Houston — before a dramatic career change that culminated with Sunday’s win.

 So there were a lot more hugs and some tears when Longwood finished off its 79-58 victory over perennial Big South power Winthrop to claim the conference’s tournament title.
-The Lancers are 26-6 and have won 19 of their last 20 games.
+The Lancers are 26-6 and have won 19 of their past 20 games.
 They will be, at best, a 15th seed when the brackets go up this coming Sunday.
 And no one in Farmville, Va. — about 70 miles west of Richmond — will care very much.

 Aldrich and the Lancers should get plenty of attention when the tournament begins next week.
 Part of it will be that they are on this stage for the first time.
 More of it will be Aldrich, whose story is unlike that of any coach in the tournament.